engitest-02/bms/bms/readme.md

 # TODO #
 ## technical ##
+- [x] lazy loading for the decomposition to improve loading performance
+- [ ] create new object
+- [ ] change parent via dropdown list
+- [ ] change parent via drag&drop on decomposition
+- [ ] look&feel attributes
+- [ ] hover defintion attibutes
-1. Make the import mechanism of awv list ("keuzelijsten") better by taking into account the status change (don't  know if it happens but theoritically it could)
+- [ ] Make the import mechanism of awv list ("keuzelijsten") better by taking into account the status change (don't  know if it happens but theoritically it could)
-2. lazy loading for the decomposition to improve loading performance
+- [ ] fix tree_level which should be filled in (after having checked it's still     useful)

 ## Governance ##
 1. Unique ID asset format